dev7ba/mempool-client/README.md

 Mempool-client
 ==============

-Mempool-client is a command-line program to ask to [mempool-server](https://github.com/dev7ba/mempool-server) for Bitcoin mempool transactions, then it injects those transactions into a Bitcoin node.
+Mempool-client is a command-line program that requests Bitcoin mempool transactions from [mempool-server](https://github.com/dev7ba/mempool-server) and injects them into a Bitcoin node.

-The main purpose of mempool-server/client is to be able to fill a just-started Bitcoin node with transactions from another mempool, avoiding the time necessary for a node to 'sync with the mempool'.
-Be aware that there is not such a thing as a global mempool, so differences between nodes are expected.
+The main purpose of mempool-server/client is to populate a newly started Bitcoin node with transactions from another mempool, bypassing the time required for the node to synchronize with the mempool.
+Keep in mind that there is no such thing as a global mempool, so variations between nodes are expected.

-The reasons you want your bitcoin node with a "full mempool" are varied, but for a regular user, the main reason is that you want to be able to estimate fees by yourself (i.e. you are using Sparrow wallet).
-Also, if you are a miner using Stratum v2 having a "good" mempool it's a must.
-Other reasons includes managing a webpage like https://mempoolexplorer.com or https://mempool.space.
-Also, you can bragg about how much transactions your mempool have (but be aware of [this](https://bitcoin.stackexchange.com/questions/118137/how-does-it-contribute-to-the-bitcoin-network-when-i-run-a-node-with-a-bigger-th)).
+There are various reasons why you may want your Bitcoin node to have a "full mempool."
+For regular users, the primary reason is to be able to estimate fees independently (e.g., when using the Sparrow wallet).
+Additionally, if you are a miner using Stratum v2, having a "good" mempool is essential.
+Other reasons include managing websites like https://mempoolexplorer.com or https://mempool.space.
+You can also boast about the number of transactions in your mempool (but be cautious about [this](https://bitcoin.stackexchange.com/questions/118137/how-does-it-contribute-to-the-bitcoin-network-when-i-run-a-node-with-a-bigger-th)).

 How does it works?
 ------------------

-Mempool-client asks Mempool-server for mempool transactions ordered by dependency depth and arrival time.
-This order prevents transactions from being rejected because their parents are not found in the mempool.
-Then all transactions are orderly sent to a bitcoin node via `sendrawtransaction` RPC.
-Async streams are used to send transactions to the bitcoin node while they are beeing received from the server.
+Mempool-client requests mempool transactions from Mempool-server, which are ordered by dependency depth and arrival time.
+This ordering ensures that transactions are not rejected due to missing parent transactions in the mempool.
+The transactions are then sent to a Bitcoin node in an orderly manner using the sendrawtransaction RPC.
+Asynchronous streams are used to send transactions to the Bitcoin node while they are being received from the server.

 Mempool-server thas two endpoints: `/mempool/txsdata` and `/mempool/txsdatafrom/{mempool_counter}`.
-First endpoint downloads the whole mempool up to the current moment of the query.
-To signal that moment, the last mempool counter is returned along with all mempool data.
-The second endpoint works the same, but it returns all mempool data from a mempool counter.
-Mempool-client calls repeatedly at the second function until the mempool counter received is equal to the asked for.
-This guarantees that server and client mempool are syncronized at that point (almost, due to tx collision between already-in-node transactions).
+The first endpoint downloads the entire mempool up to the current moment of the query.
+To indicate that moment, the last mempool counter is returned along with all mempool data.
+The second endpoint functions similarly, but it returns mempool data from a specific mempool counter.
+Mempool-client repeatedly calls the second function until the received mempool counter matches the requested one.
+This ensures that the server and client mempools are synchronized at that point (almost, except for transaction collisions between transactions already in the node).

-Be aware that all transactions sent via `sendrawtransaction` to bitcoind will be sent unconditionally to all your bitcoind peers.
-It's recommended to execute `mempool_client` only when bitcoind has just started.
+Please note that all transactions sent via `sendrawtransaction` to bitcoind will be unconditionally sent to all of your bitcoind peers.
+It is recommended to execute `mempool_client` only when bitcoind has just started.

-Mempool-client connects to Bitcoin RPC using user and password (deprecated), or using cookie authentication (default).
+Mempool-client connects to the Bitcoin RPC using a username and password (deprecated) or cookie authentication (default).

 ![diagram](./resources/diagram.png)